rthennan/ZerodhaWebsocket/README.md

 Though I have automated parts of this process (dump in AWS, SCP from Local, import in local, disaster recovery backup to Deep Archive), it has to be triggered manually as the local machine and the EC2 instance might not be running at the same time.

 ### Changelog:
+  #### <ins>**2024-04-11**</ins>:
+  - DAS_Ticker - Live tick data is now stored into one table for all ticks.
+This was to reduce the DB and disk overhead(IOPS) from looping through each tick and storing it in the respective table.
+  - The loop and store approach required 1000+ IOPS.
+This has  been brought down to ~300 IOPS
+  - This means querying for a symbol during market hours has to be done differently.
+  - Table:
+    {nifty500DBName}.dailytable
+  - Example queries to get data from live DB (live Ticks):
+      - SELECT timestamp, price FROM dailytable WHERE tradingsymbol='NIFTY 50' order by timestamp DESC LIMIT 5;
+      - SELECT timestamp, price FROM dailytable WHERE tablename='NIFTY' order by timestamp DESC LIMIT 5;
+      - SELECT instrument_token, timestamp, price, volume FROM dailytable WHERE tradingsymbol='NIFTY24APRFUT' order by timestamp DESC LIMIT 5;
+      - SELECT timestamp, price, volume FROM dailytable WHERE tablename='NIFTYFUT' order by timestamp DESC LIMIT 5;
+      - SELECT timestamp, price, volume FROM dailytable WHERE instrument_token=13368834 order by timestamp DESC LIMIT 5;
+  - nifty500DBName configured in dasConfig.json
+  - tradingsymbol, tablename, instrument_token and timestamp columns have indexes in the Table.
+  - After marketclose, data from dailytable is copied over to indidvidual tables, filtering on the instrument_token.
+  - DAS_Ticker now accepts marketcloseHour and Minute.
+Killer no longer required and has been removed.

   #### <ins>**2024-03-27**</ins>:
    - Major revamp of the entire project
    - <ins>**Breaking Changes for existing users**</ins>